Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 Douglas M. Baker, Jr. - Ecolab, Inc.

 Yeah.
-No, largely, we'd expect Specialty to have a strong year.
-I think in the first quarter, it was mid-single digits and (10:33) around 5, 5.5.
-Was there anything wrong?
+No, largely, we would expect Specialty to have a strong year.
+I think in the first quarter, it was mid-single digits and we were asked, it was around 5%, 5.5%, was there anything wrong.
 It was really a timing issue.
 And so, now the new business that we talked about in the first quarter has kicked in.
 So, you're seeing double-digit type results.
 And we'd expect strong results through the rest of the year for sure.

 John Quealy - Canaccord Genuity, Inc.